giacomodabisias/opendetection/doc/doxygen/tutorials_doxygen/gsoc2016_blog_giacomo.md

 The new structure compiles fines except for three examples which have a linker bug (undefined reference to `vtable for od::g3d::ODCADDetectTrainer3DGlobal'
 ) which I am trying to resolve.
 I fixed a bit the source code of all the examples removing unnecessary includes, fixing namespaces, maintaining a common interface and avoiding dynamic memory allocation where possible.
 The next step after fixing the linker bug will be to fix the install paths for includes and libs.

+##Include structure 2 and install target##

+I fixed the linking error; it came from a wrong variable name in a cmake file which specified some source files which were not compiled and so the linking error.
+I split simple_ransac_detection in src and include and reinserted it in local2D detectors since it is used only there.
+The source files are just added to the local2D library and compiled together.

+Next I moved to fix the install target in the cmake.
+In our case, since we have already a clean structure of the include folders which we want to maintain we can directly copy the include folders of each module (detectors and common) into the include folder specified by *CMAKE_INSTALL_PREFIX* .
+We just need to create an upper folder called od-$VERSION to avoid conflicts with different library versions on the same machine.
+The clean include structure allows also to remove the explicit single include files from the install targets and allows to use directly the cmake command

+@code
+install(DIRECTORY ${DETECTORS_INCLUDE_DIR}/od DESTINATION ${OD_INSTALL_INCLUDE_DIR})
+@endcode

+with the DIRECTORY keyword to copy the whole folder.
+Also I removed the include files from the

+@code
+OD_ADD_LIBRARY_ALL("${SUBSYS_NAME}" SRCS ${SOURCES})
+@endcode

+since you don't have to compile headers files.It is enough to specify the include folders to find the includes at compile time.
+It could be possible to add header precompilation, but I believe this would be an advanced step which could be implemented at the end.
+I still need to check if this way of installing includes using the *DIRECTORY* keyword without specifying the single files is the clearest way.